Partial fraction decompositions on hyperplane arrangements: Future directions and outlook

 \begin{lemma} Suppose $d=n-1\geq 1$, all of the $\ell_i$ are pairwise prime linear polynomials, and $f\in I_{L,d}$ is a polynomial.
 Then a PFD of degree $d$ for $f/(\ell_1\cdots\ell_n)$ has a reducible term if and only if $f\in\langle \ell_i\rangle$ for some $i\in[n]$. \end{lemma} \begin{proof} Since $f\in I_{L,d}$, it can be written in the form $f=\sum_{j=1}^na_j\ell_{1}\cdots\hat{\ell}_j\cdots\ell_{n}$ for some $a_{j}\in R$.
 Then we have the following chain of equivalences:

 \end{proof}

-Through our study of ideals of the form $I_{L,d}$, we have proven a number of results about PFDs of rational functions on hyperplane arrangements.
+By recasting the existence of PFDs as an ideal membership problem, we have proven a number of results about PFDs of rational functions on hyperplane arrangements.
 This led to new ways of understanding the geometry of adjoint polynomials and canonical forms, as well as a novel algorithmic approach for constructing PFDs of a tailored form.
-We have demonstrated how our findings have direct applications to a variety of problems in physics and hope that this paper inspires further study of PFDs by algebraists.
+We have demonstrated how our findings have direct applications to a variety of problems in high-energy physics and hope that this paper inspires further study of PFDs by algebraists.